genoassist/genoassist/README.md

   qualityControl: true
 ```
 Notes:
- - all paths used with GenoMagic have to be absolute paths (a Docker requirement)
+ - all paths used with GenoAssist have to be absolute paths (a Docker requirement)
  - the accepted assembler values are:
 1. 'abyss'
 1. 'megahit'
 1. 'flye'

-### Installing Docker images through GenoMagic
+### Installing Docker images through GenoAssist

 If you are encountering problems with Docker, make sure that:
 1. The Docker daemon is running in the background
-1. You have the necessary Docker images, which can be installed via GenoMagic specifying `prep: true` under `genomagic`
+1. You have the necessary Docker images, which can be installed via GenoAssist specifying `prep: true` under `genoassist`
 in the YAML configuration.
-This will install the necessary Docker images for the containers that GenoMagic
+This will install the necessary Docker images for the containers that GenoAssist
 runs.

 ### Sample assembly result visualization